 In Figure \ref{XR_NVSS_lowz}, left panel, we show the X-ray detected BCGs with green squares, while all the other radio counterparts, with only an X-ray flux upper limit, are shown with red circles.
 We note that X-ray emission appears at any radio power, with a slight preference for low power.
 In any case, there are no hints of a correlation between hard X-ray and radio emission from BCGs in the $0.2<z<0.3$ redshift range.
 In the right panel of Figure \ref{XR_NVSS_lowz} we also show the scatter plot of the X-ray and 5 GHz radio flux for the 22 sources in common with the sample studied by \citet{2015Hogan}.
-A visual inspection of Figure \ref{XR_NVSS_lowz} shows that there are no clear signs of a correlation between the hard flux $F_H$ and the radio flux density $F_R$ both at 1.4 Ghz and 5 Ghz (left and right panel, respectively).
+A visual inspection of Figure \ref{XR_NVSS_lowz} shows that there are no clear signs of a correlation between the hard flux $F_H$ and the radio flux density $F_R$ both at 1.4 GHz and 5 GHz (left and right panel, respectively).
 A censored-data analysis is very challenging because of the many double upper limits.
 If we search for a correlation for radio flux densities above $\sim 3$ mJy at 1.4 GHz (just above the completeness level of the NVSS), we are able to obtain a best fit with LINMIX\_ERR and ASURV.
 In both cases we find a slope consistent with zero and therefore no signs of correlation (see Figure \ref{frfh}).
-Russell et al. 2013 (see their section 3.6) also find no correlation between the nuclear radio 5 GHz and X-ray fluxes. {\bf The absence of a radio correlation suggests that massive sub-relativistic outflows may be the primary driver of kinetic feedback, instead of relativistic jets.}
+Russell et al. 2013 (see their section 3.6) did not find a correlation between the nuclear radio 5 GHz and X-ray fluxes either. {\bf The absence of a radio correlation suggests that massive sub-relativistic outflows may be the primary driver of kinetic feedback, instead of relativistic jets.}

-Finally, we notice a few cases where a radio source is present in the NVSS field of view close to the BCG, but is not listed in the NVSS catalog, and therefore is not included in our preliminary cross correlation between our BCG and radio counterpart.
-We stress that a high resolution follow up of our BCG with JVLA is needed to firmly identify counterparts of our BCG, and exclude interlopers or non-BCG cluster members, as shown in a few cases in our program of JVLA observation of BCG in the CLASH sample \citep{2018Yu}.
+Finally, we note a few cases where a radio source is present in the NVSS field of view close to the BCG, but is not listed in the NVSS catalog, and therefore is not included in our preliminary cross correlation between our BCG and radio counterpart.
+We stress that a high-resolution follow-up of our BCG with JVLA is needed to firmly identify counterparts of our BCG and to exclude interlopers or non-BCG cluster members, as shown in a few cases in our program of JVLA observation of BCG in the CLASH sample \citep{2018Yu}.

-\section{Discussion: implications for AGN feeding and feedback}
+\section{Discussion: Implications for AGN Feeding and Feedback}